NUBIC/ncs_navigator_core/README.md

 #### Deployment user

-As currently configured, Core will be deployed as the user you use to connect to the application server.
+As currently configured, Cases will be deployed as the user you use to connect to the application server.
 The target directory must be writable by that user, and (by way of Passenger) the software will be executed with that users' permissions.